hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 Versions of this network also underwent warping of the timeline in order to differentiate connections in peak times, and to reduce animation length in times of.

-This dataset was my own email network:

-- duration:
-- time period:
-- underwent linear warping
-- time range:
-- nodes were ...
-- edges were ...

 ### Observations

 Observing and analysing it: